zylklab/mlbuffet/README.md

 ```

 The field "values":[1] is the prediction for the input flower.
-You are now ready to upload your own models and make
+You are now ready to upload your own models and make predictions!
-predictions!

 You can predict objects with more complex models.
-For now, the server only is enabled to predict with images, but other
+For now, the server only is enabled to predict with images and json inputs, but other types are being implemented.

-types could be allowed in the future.
-For that predictions, the command to send the HTTP request is the following:
+To send images as inputs the following request must be done:

 `curl -X GET -F "file=@dog_resized.jpeg" http://<INFERRER-IP>:8000/api/v1/models/dog_model/prediction | jq`